 The monument was once the base of a flag pole which flew the American flag in the United States Armed Forces (USAF) Military Cemetery.

-During World War II, many American servicemen died or were killed in action in Australia or the surrounding area.
-It was not possible to return their bodies to America for burial so a war cemetery was set up in Ipswich.
+During World War II, many American servicemen died or were killed in action in Australia or surrounding regions and, as it was not possible to return their bodies to America for burial, a war cemetery was set up in Ipswich.

-At the end of the war, more bodies were transferred to Ipswich from Townsville and New Guinea.
-The final number of entries in the Burial Register for the USAF Cemetery was 1402.
+At the end of the war, more bodies were transferred to Ipswich from Townsville and New Guinea, with the final number of entries in the Burial Register for the USAF Cemetery being 1,402.

-To exhume the bodies, 190 Australian civilians said to have been mainly cane cutters were employed.
-A four-metre high fence of canvas was erected around the cemetery to screen it from view and the workers were instructed to observe strict decorum.
-The grim task was completed by December 20 and two days later, a ceremony was held in Brisbane City Hall to honour the American dead.
+To exhume he bodies, 190 Australian civilians - said to have been mainly cane cutters - were employed.
+A four-metre high fence canvas was erected around the cemetery to screen it from view and the workers were instructed to observe strict decorum.
+The grim task was completed by December 20 and a ceremony held in Brisbane City Hall two days later to honour the American dead.

 A newspaper article dated 14 June 1971 revealed that 'Over two dozen trees and shrubs were planted in the programme and it is envisaged that seats, playground equipment and a fountain will later be included.
 The Park at the present has no name'.

 Today's name, Manson Park, pays tribute to the work of local resident Mrs Rose Manson who cared for the graves during the war and wrote to the families in America.